IEatUranium238/Cattown/CONTRIBUTING.md

 ### Contribution Guidelines

 - Please follow the existing code style and conventions.
-(If available, see our [style guide](link-to-style-guide).)
 - Keep commits focused and atomic for easier review.
 - Documentation updates are encouraged for any new features or significant changes.
 - Check for open issues or discussions related to your change to avoid duplicates.